 - IF YOU DO NOT QUALIFY: You can appeal the decision by speaking with the caseworker or supervisor of the office.

 - You should expect to receive benefits on your card within 7 days of having been approved.

-- After benefits become available to you, make sure to communicate with your caseworker regularly about the status of your benefits.
+- After benefits become available to you, make sure to check your mail for correspondence from DHS to keep your benefits active.